mck231/Twitter-Api-Writeup/README.md

 # Twitter API v2 Node.js Example

-This example demonstrates how to use the Twitter API v2 with Node.js.
+This example demonstrates how to use the Twitter API v2 with Node.js to access the "users/me" endpoint.
 Follow the steps below to set up your environment and execute the code.

 ## Prerequisites